fsharp/fslang-design/tooling/FST-1030-FSharp.Core nuget package netstandard 2.0 only.md

 Subsequently, FSharp.Core.dll has been recompiled for "trimmed down" platforms: portable profiles, Xamarin profiles, .NET Core, .NET Standard and .NET Framework.
 There is even a version of FSharp.Core for the "Xamarin iOS TV" profile.
 When provided by Microsoft, these were signed, strong-named and installed under "Reference Assemblies" on Windows.
 For other F# compilation environments like Xamarin, Mono, CloudSharper, FSharp.Formatting, Azure Notebooks, Azure Functions there was a bit of a mess (made considerably worse by the separation of sigdata/optdata files, now addressed in the F# compiler)

-The F# Core Engineering Group created a NuGet package called FSharp.Core, partly to avoid a proliferation of "homebrew" packages appearing at that time.
-For the last 3 years management and distribution of this nuget package has occured at the fsharp OSS site: https://github.com/dotnet/fsharp
+Many years ago, the F# Core Engineering Group created a NuGet package called FSharp.Core, partly to avoid a proliferation of "homebrew" packages appearing at that time.
+3 years ago, this package was treated as the primary distribution mechanism for FSharp.Core in all scenarios.
+It is built, managed, and distributed from the F# development repository: https://github.com/dotnet/fsharp

 Today
 For the last 3 years the package has been released as a signed nuget package supporting both net45+ and netstandard2.0 TFMs.